News and blog banners

 There are lots of ways to make board book pages:

-• Print out photos and glue to pages
+• Print out photos and glue them to pages

 • Use sticker sheets to quickly create image pages